ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Building on the definition in {{Section 3.3 of RFC6749}} considered in the ACE framework {{RFC9200}}, scope denotes: the permissions that the Client seeks to obtain from the AS for accessing resources at a Resource Server; and the permissions that the AS actually issues to the Client following its request.
 This process is detailed in {{Sections 5.8.1 and 5.8.2 of RFC9200}}.

-Consistent with the above and building on {{Section 3.1 of RFC9594}}, this section defines the exact format and encoding of scope used in this profile.
+Consistent with the above and building on {{Section 3.1 of RFC9594}}, this section defines the exact format and encoding of scope that is used in this profile.

 To this end, this profile uses the Authorization Information Format (AIF) {{RFC9237}}.
 With reference to the generic AIF model